-- Original Acceptance Letter from your overseas Italian program – You will receive two original acceptance letters from your Italian Institution in your Acceptance Pack.
+- Original Acceptance Letter from your overseas Italian program – You will receive two original acceptance letters from your Italian Institution in your Visa Pack.
 Most Consulates require one original and one copy.
 Refer to your consulate website for final requirements.

 - Arcadia Certificate of Enrollment – This document serves as verification that your tuition and housing have been paid.
 It also confirms the dates of the program.
-This form will be sent in the Acceptance Pack.
+This form will be sent in the Visa Pack.

 - Affidavit of Support – This document should be filled out by the person supporting you financially while abroad (typically you, a parent or a guardian).
 This form proves to the Consulate Officer that you have means of support while abroad.
 If you are financially supporting yourself, you will need to provide proof of financial aid, scholarships or other financial awards in the form of original, official copies of the award letters.